-The Board is responsible for overseeing the management of the business and affairs of the Company, including the commitment to sustainability, in the best long-term interest of the Company.
-The Board has clear roles and responsibilities in discharging its fiduciary and leadership functions and has established clear functions reserved for the Board and those that were delegated to the management which are embodied in the Board Charter.
+The board is responsible for overseeing the management of the business and affairs of the Company, including the commitment to sustainability, in the best long-term interest of the Company.
+The board has clear roles and responsibilities in discharging its fiduciary and leadership functions and has established clear functions reserved for the board and those that were delegated to the management which are embodied in the Board Charter.

-All directors are to act in the best interest of the Company and shall disclose to the Board of any interest or potential interest as soon as he becomes aware of such interest.
+All directors are to act in the best interest of the Company and shall disclose to the board of any interest or potential interest as soon as he becomes aware of such interest.
 The company secretary shall keep a register of such declarations of interest.

-Board Meeting
+Board Meetings

 The directors meet at least 4 times a year.
-During the financial year ended 31 December 2013, 4 board meetings were held with all the directors having attended at least 50% of the board meetings.
+During the financial year ended 31 December 2014, 4 board meetings were held with all the directors having attended at least 50% of the board meetings.

-Minutes proceedings and decisions taken during the board meetings are recorded by the company secretary and would be circulated to the Board members within 2 weeks of the relevant meeting.
+Minutes, proceedings and decisions taken during the board meetings are recorded by the company secretary and would be circulated to the board members within 2 weeks of the relevant meeting.

-Directors attendance to board meetings held during financial year ended 31 December 2013 is as follows:
+Directors' attendance at board meetings held during the financial year ended 31 December 2014 is as follows:

 Directors No. of Meetings Attended

 Tan Sri Ahmad Bin Mohd Don 4/4

+Datuk Simon Shim Kong Yip, JP 4/4

-Datuk Edward Lee Ming Foo, JP 3/4
+Datuk Edward Lee Ming Foo, JP 4/4

-Mr. Lee Wee Yong 3/4
+Mr. Lee Wee Yong 4/4

 Mr. Au Yong Siew Fah 4/4

+Tan Sri Abdul Hamid Egoh 3/4

-Dato' Jorgen Bornhoft 3/4
+Dato' Jorgen Bornhoft 4/4

-Datuk Simon Shim Kong Yip, JP 4/4

 Mr. Wong Yuen Kuai, Lucien 3/4

-Tan Sri Abdul Hamid Egoh 4/4

 Tuan Haji Mohd Aris @ Nik Ariff Bin Nik Hassan 4/4

+Datuk Amat Asri @ A.Asrie B.Ab Kadir @ A.Kadir 2/2